-When we visited earlier this year, we flew to San Jose (SJO) on Southwest because we had the coveted Companion Pass.
+I’ve flown into both Liberia (LIR) and San Jose (SJO) on Southwest because we have the coveted Companion Pass.
 Even if you don’t have the pass, Southwest is an easy way to redeem your miles to fly there.
 And the best part about flying Southwest is that you can rebook your flights for free if the prices come down after you buy them.
-We did this twice before our trip and saved thousands of miles!
+We did this before both of our trips and saved thousands of miles!

 Most people fly into San Jose when they visit Costa Rica.
-There really isn’t much to see or do there, so I would recommend just staying there the night you arrive.
+There really isn’t much to see or do there, or in Liberia, so I would recommend just staying there the night if you arrive late.
 Plan on heading out the following morning to see everything else on your to-do list.

 Planning Your Trip